FBakkensen/PersonalPrompts/CreateImplementationPlan.md

 Create a detailed implementation plan in Markdown format and save it to a file in the `@.aiwork/` directory.
-The plan should outline all the steps needed to ensure XLIFF files maintain the exact header and footer from input files while only updating the trans-units.
+The plan should outline all the steps neede.

 For each task in the plan:
 1. Assign a sequential number (1, 2, 3, etc.)